Chances are, you found this article by searching “How to Help Land Your Teenager’s First Job” or “How Can I Get My Teenager Off the Couch?”

 Godfather Mother: “Yo.
 Kid.
 Get a job already, will ya?”

 No matter which strategy you use to nudge your teen into employment, their first job will be valuable.
-They will learn all kinds of lessons that don’t involve us using our words.
+They will learn lessons that can only come from first-hand experience.

-He has been running this business for almost two years now, and like any businessman, has learned a few things.
-These are reflections on the many unexpected perks to a teenager landing their first job.
+He has been running this business for almost three years now, and like any businessman, has learned a few things.
+These are my front row set reflections on the many unexpected perks to my teenager landing his first job.

 Being a wise steward of money is so important.
 And what better way to learn how to save, than to actually have some money.
 But good news!
 We don’t always have to be the ones to give cash to our children.Better they make small financial mistakes along the way, than costly ones once they leave home.